yusufafify/wright-fisher-simulation/Readme.md

 ---

-## How to Run the Simulation
+## Prerequisites to Run the Simulation

-**Prerequisites:** Make sure you have Python and the `matplotlib` library installed.
+Make sure you have Python and the `matplotlib` library installed.
 If you don't have `matplotlib`, you can install it using pip:

     pip install matplotlib
 ---